Huulivoide/rpiconf/README.md

 TODO:
 * Implement code to only allow global gpu freq/voltage or individual ones.
 * Implement file saving to a custom file.
 * Implement the filesaving dialogues.
-* Try to preload the existing values into their places.
 * Add gettext support and translate into Finnish.
 Also optimize layout to better fit translated strings.

 ###CONTRIBUTOR: